 under the Flow repository configuration section.

-Flow repository default values
+Flow repository configuration

 CloudBees Analytics server values